Improving your Playwright code workshop

 In this workshop, we will address both these traps and improve a Playwright test suite by

-• Performing a code review on the test suite, identifying and discussing potential problems in the code
+- How to perform a code review on the test suite, and how to identify and discuss potential problems in the code

 Why do we need these skills in a time when AI can write all of our Playwright code for us, you say?
 I’m glad you asked!